 |It's important to find the right online marketplace for your jewelry business.

-If you're ready to expand your jewelry business and start
+If you're ready to expand your jewelry business

 selling your handmade beaded jewelry online, you're in luck: there are more